Skip to main content

 Cost: Free; food and activities for purchase

 Organized by St. Benedict School in Wallingford, this long-running fest brings the whole community together.
-Kids can play games for prizes and jump around giant inflatables, and grown-ups can enjoy the outdoor beer garden.
+Families can enjoy two days of food, music, rides and community fun.
 Don’t forget to dine on bratwurst while you listen to live music.

 "Crowds watching live music at The Great Wallingford Bratwurst Festival in Seattle"